Infineon/ccm-ota-image-update/README.md

 This repository contains the updated firmware for the CCM IFW56810-00 Module.

-To perform the update, please download and extract the CCM-ota-firmware-update zip archive from the release page.
+To perform the update, please download the following files

-Inside the zip archive, you will find the following files:

 -  ccm-prototype_signed_upgrade.bin
 -  sig.txt (signature)